 Online tool for creating a DMP

-Stanford University Libraries has partnered with the California Digital Library to provide you access to the online Data Management Planning (DMP) Tool.
-The DMPTool includes a wealth of information and assistance to guide you through the process of creating a ready-to-use DMP for your specific research project and funding agency, including the following:
+Stanford University Libraries provides access to the online Data Management Planning (DMP) Tool.
+The DMPTool includes data management plan templates, along with a wealth of information and assistance to guide you through the process of creating a ready-to-use DMP for your specific research project and funding agency.